International succession: Real estate abroad

 The management of estates involving real estate located abroad represents a complex challenge for heirs and legal professionals in Switzerland.
-This issue raises many legal and tax questions, particularly with regard to territorial jurisdiction, applicable law and the recognition of foreign decisions.
-The multiplicity of legal systems involved and the potential conflicts of laws make these situations particularly difficult to deal with.
-It is therefore essential to have a good understanding of the mechanisms and rules governing these international successions in order to ensure an efficient transfer of assets in accordance with the deceased’s wishes.
+This problem raises numerous legal and tax issues, particularly in terms of territorial jurisdiction, applicable law and recognition of foreign decisions.
+The multiplicity of legal systems involved and potential conflicts of law make these situations particularly tricky to handle.
+It is therefore essential to have a clear understanding of the mechanisms and rules governing international successions, to ensure an efficient transfer of assets in accordance with the wishes of the deceased.

 Swiss legal framework for international succession

-Swiss law on international successions is based on several legislative and conventional sources.
-The Federal Act on Private International Law (FAPIL) is the reference text in this area.
-It defines the rules of jurisdiction of the Swiss authorities as well as the criteria for determining the law applicable to international successions.
+Swiss international inheritance law is based on a number of legislative and treaty sources.
+The Federal Act on Private International Law (LDIP) is the reference text in this field.
+It defines the rules governing the jurisdiction of Swiss authorities, as well as the criteria for determining the law applicable to international successions.

-Under Article 86 LDIP, the Swiss authorities are competent to deal with an estate if the deceased was last domiciled in Switzerland.
-They may also intervene if the deceased was a Swiss national and had chosen Swiss law to govern his or her estate.
-In some cases, subsidiary jurisdiction may be recognized for the Swiss authorities, particularly when foreign authorities are not dealing with the estate.
+Under article 86 of the LDIP, the Swiss authorities are competent to deal with an estate if the deceased had his last domicile in Switzerland.
+They may also intervene if the deceased was of Swiss nationality and had chosen Swiss law to govern his or her succession.
+In certain cases, subsidiary jurisdiction may be granted to the Swiss authorities, notably when foreign authorities are not dealing with the succession.

-With regard to the applicable law, Article 90 LDIP stipulates that the succession is in principle governed by the law of the State in which the deceased had his last domicile.
-However, a testator may choose to submit his succession to the law of one of his national States.
-This choice of law must be expressed in a disposition of property upon death (will or agreement as to succession).
+With regard to the applicable law, Article 90 of the LDIP stipulates that succession is in principle governed by the law of the state in which the deceased had his last domicile.
+However, a testator may choose to submit his succession to the law of one of his national states.
+This choice of law must be expressed in a disposition mortis causa (will or contract of inheritance).

-It should be emphasized that these rules apply to the entire estate, including real estate located abroad.
-However, Switzerland recognizes the principle of division of the estate applied by certain States.
-According to this principle, real estate is governed by the law of its location, while movable property is subject to the law of the deceased’s last domicile.
+It should be emphasized that these rules apply to the entire estate, including real estate situated abroad.
+However, Switzerland recognizes the principle of split inheritance applied by certain countries.
+Under this principle, real estate is governed by the law of its location, while movable property is subject to the law of the deceased’s last domicile.

 International conventions

-Switzerland is party to several international conventions on inheritance matters, including the Hague Convention of October 5, 1961, on the conflicts of laws regarding the form of testamentary dispositions.
-This convention facilitates the recognition of the formal validity of wills at the international level.
+Switzerland is a party to several international conventions on succession, including the Hague Convention of October 5, 1961 on the Conflicts of Laws Relating to the Form of Testamentary Dispositions.
+This convention facilitates international recognition of the formal validity of wills.

-However, Switzerland has not ratified the European Succession Regulation (No. 650/2012), which harmonizes the rules of jurisdiction and applicable law within the European Union.
-This non-accession may cause practical difficulties in the handling of successions involving property located in EU member countries.
+On the other hand, Switzerland has not ratified the European Inheritance Regulation (no. 650/2012), which harmonizes rules on jurisdiction and applicable law within the European Union.
+This non-accession may give rise to practical difficulties in dealing with successions involving assets located in EU member countries.

-The presence of real estate abroad in an international succession raises specific issues.
-Many countries apply the principle of lex rei sitae, according to which the law applicable to real estate is that of the place where it is located.
-This approach may conflict with the principle of unity of the succession provided for by Swiss law.
+The presence of foreign real estate in an international succession raises specific issues.
+Indeed, many countries apply the lex rei sitae principle, according to which the law applicable to real estate is that of the place where it is located.
+This approach may conflict with the principle of unity of succession under Swiss law.

-In concrete terms, this means that a property located in a foreign country could be subject to inheritance rules that differ from those applicable to the rest of the estate.
-This situation can have significant consequences on the distribution of the estate and respect for the wishes of the deceased.
+In practical terms, this means that real estate located in a foreign country could be subject to different inheritance rules from those applicable to the rest of the estate.
+This situation can have significant consequences for the distribution of the estate and respect for the deceased’s wishes.

 Examples of potential difficulties

-To deal with these difficulties, it is advisable to anticipate and plan carefully the transfer of international real estate assets.
-This may involve drawing up multiple wills, adapted to the specific features of each country concerned, or even setting up appropriate legal structures (non-trading property companies, trusts, etc.).
+To deal with these difficulties, it is advisable to anticipate and carefully plan the transfer of international real estate assets.
+This may involve drafting multiple wills, adapted to the specific features of each country concerned, or setting up appropriate legal structures (real estate partnerships, trusts, etc.).

 Tax aspects of international successions

-The taxation of international successions is a major issue, particularly when real estate located abroad is involved.
-In Switzerland, inheritance taxes are levied at the cantonal level, with very different systems from one canton to another.
-Some cantons completely exempt direct heirs, while others apply progressive rates.
+The taxation of international inheritances is a major issue, particularly when foreign real estate is involved.
+In Switzerland, inheritance tax is levied at cantonal level, with regimes varying widely from one canton to another.
+Some cantons exempt lineal heirs completely, while others apply progressive rates.

-When foreign real estate is included in an inheritance, several tax scenarios may arise:
+When foreign real estate is included in an estate, several tax scenarios may arise:

 Double taxation

-The risk of double taxation is real in the absence of a tax treaty between Switzerland and the country where the property is located.
+There is a real risk of double taxation in the absence of a tax treaty between Switzerland and the country where the property is located.
 In this case, inheritance tax could be payable both in Switzerland (based on the domicile of the deceased) and in the foreign country (based on the location of the property).

-Switzerland has concluded double taxation agreements on inheritance matters with several countries, including France, Germany and the United States.
-These agreements aim to avoid double taxation and define the terms for the distribution of the right to tax between the States concerned.
+Switzerland has signed double taxation agreements on inheritance with several countries, including France, Germany and the United States.
+These agreements aim to avoid double taxation, and define how the right to tax is shared between the states concerned.

 Tax credit

-Even in the absence of a treaty, some Swiss cantons grant a tax credit for inheritance taxes paid abroad.
-This measure helps to reduce the overall tax burden for heirs.
+Even in the absence of a tax treaty, some Swiss cantons grant a tax credit for inheritance tax paid abroad.
+This measure reduces the overall tax burden for heirs.

-It is essential to conduct a thorough tax analysis for each international inheritance situation.
-The tax consequences can have a considerable impact on the net value of the assets transferred to the heirs.
+It is essential to carry out an in-depth tax analysis for each international inheritance situation.
+The tax consequences can have a considerable impact on the net value of assets passed on to heirs.

 Specific procedures and formalities

-The settlement of an international estate involving real estate abroad often requires the completion of specific formalities in each country concerned.
-These procedures can be complex and time-consuming, hence the importance of surrounding yourself with competent professionals.
+Settling an international estate involving real estate abroad often requires the completion of specific formalities in each country concerned.
+These procedures can be complex and time-consuming, which is why it’s a good idea to enlist the help of competent professionals.

 Certificate of inheritance

-In Switzerland, the certificate of inheritance is the document that certifies the status of heir.
-It is issued by the competent authority of the place where the estate is opened.
-In an international context, this document may not be recognized abroad or may require a legalization or apostille procedure to be valid.
+In Switzerland, the certificate of inheritance is the document that attests to the status of heir.
+It is issued by the competent authority in the place where the estate is opened.
+In an international context, this document may not be recognized abroad, or may require legalization or apostille to be valid.

 Local property transfer procedures

-Each country has its own rules for the transfer of real estate ownership in the event of inheritance.
-These procedures may involve the intervention of local notaries, the obtaining of tax certificates or even registration in specific land registers.
+Each country has its own rules for transferring real estate ownership in the event of succession.
+These procedures may involve local notaries, tax certificates or specific land registries.

 Coordination between authorities

-The management of an international inheritance often requires close coordination between Swiss and foreign authorities.
-This collaboration is essential to ensure consistency in the handling of the inheritance and to avoid conflicts of jurisdiction.
+Managing an international estate often requires close coordination between Swiss and foreign authorities.
+This collaboration is essential to ensure consistency in estate processing and to avoid conflicts of jurisdiction.

 Estate planning strategies

-Given the complexity of international estates involving real estate abroad, careful planning is essential.
-Several tools and strategies can be implemented to optimize the transfer of assets and minimize the risk of conflict.
+The complexity of international estates involving foreign real estate requires careful planning.
+A number of tools and strategies can be implemented to optimize the transfer of assets and minimize the risk of conflicts.

-The express choice of the law applicable to the entire estate can help avoid the fragmentation of the estate and ensure consistency in the handling of the estate.
-This choice must be made in accordance with the conditions laid down by the LDIP.
+The express choice of the law applicable to the entire succession can help avoid fragmentation of the estate and ensure consistency in the treatment of the succession.
+This choice must be made in compliance with the conditions laid down in the LDIP.

 Multiple wills

-It may be advisable to draw up separate wills for each country in which real estate is located.
-This approach allows the testamentary provisions to be adapted to local legal specificities while ensuring the overall consistency of estate planning.
+It may be advisable to draw up separate wills for each country where real estate is located.
+This approach makes it possible to adapt testamentary provisions to local legal specificities, while ensuring the overall coherence of estate planning.

 Legal structures

-The use of legal structures such as non-trading property companies or trusts can offer greater flexibility in the management and transfer of international real estate assets.
-However, these solutions must be implemented with caution, taking into account the tax and legal implications in each jurisdiction concerned.
+The use of legal structures such as real estate partnerships or trusts can offer greater flexibility in the management and transfer of international real estate assets.
+However, these solutions must be implemented with care, taking into account the tax and legal implications in each jurisdiction concerned.

-In some cases, the early transfer of real estate through gifts can have advantages, particularly in terms of taxation.
-This option must be studied on a case-by-case basis, depending on the legislation in force and the donor’s wealth objectives.
+In certain cases, the early transfer of real estate through a gift can be advantageous, particularly from a tax point of view.
+This option must be considered on a case-by-case basis, according to the legislation in force and the donor’s financial objectives.

 The management of international estates involving real estate abroad remains a complex area of Swiss law.
-The multiple interactions between the legal and tax systems of the countries concerned require specialized expertise and a tailor-made approach for each situation.
-Legal professionals specializing in this field play a decisive role in assisting clients confronted with these issues.
-Their intervention makes it possible to anticipate difficulties, optimize estate planning and facilitate the settlement of international estates in accordance with the wishes of the deceased and the interests of the heirs.
-In this context, the use of a specialized law firm can be invaluable in navigating the legal and administrative intricacies of cross-border estates.
+The multiple interactions between the legal and tax systems of the countries concerned call for specialized expertise and a tailored approach to each situation.
+Legal professionals specialized in this field play a decisive role in assisting clients faced with these issues.
+They can anticipate difficulties, optimize estate planning and facilitate the settlement of international successions, while respecting the wishes of the deceased and the interests of the heirs.
+In this context, the services of a specialized law firm can prove invaluable in navigating the legal and administrative intricacies of cross-border successions.